1. Here's how

 - Video Tutorial: How to use Object Groups

-Then create the animation using the Advanced Move Effect.
+2.2: Then create the animation using the Advanced Move Effect as per section 1 above.

-Note: there is a limit of 1999 objects per selection.
-If you need to include more than that, then add further selections to the first Grouped selection.
+Note: There is a limit of 1999 objects per selection.
+If you need to include more than that, then add further selections to the Group in batches.